 : In an effort to avoid glossing over the many instances of individuals subject to clinical studies against their will, I want to make note of this long and difficult history embedded in medicine.
 This subject is also deserving of its own time and commitment.

 : Thorek, “The Therapeutic and Other Effects of Testicular Extracts (Opotherapy).”
 7

-Monica Stokes is a Chicago-based artist and researcher interested in archives, medicine and sympathetic systems.
-She is currently Collections Intern – Thorek Manuscripts and Rare Books Collection at the International Museum of Surgical Science.
+Monica Stokes is currently Collections Intern – Thorek Manuscripts and Rare Books Collection at the International Museum of Surgical Science.